 Payment Schedule.
-Students are required to pay at least onethird of the amount they owe for a semester (i.e., semester charges less financial aid) no later than August 15 for the fall semester and December 15 for the spring semester.
+Students are required to pay at least one-third of the amount they owe for a semester (i.e., semester charges less financial aid) no later than August 15 for the fall semester and December 15 for the spring semester.
 Students must either pay for the semester in full or they may participate in the Payment Plan with a \$45 fee.
 It consists of three monthly installments due August 15, September 15, and October 15 for the fall semester and December 15, January 15, and February 15 for the spring semester.
 All charges must be paid in full by October 31 for the fall semester and by February 28 for the spring semester in order for students to register for the next semester.
 The College assesses finance charges on the unpaid portion of the beginning balance as of the end of the month at a rate equal to the amount allowed by law.

-All unpaid student account balances will constitute a student loan for which students and parents are responsible according to the terms and conditions of the Student Account Master Payment Agreement.
-Students may not obtain grade reports, transcripts, diplomas, or participate in commencement exercises as long as they owe money or loan payments to Westmont.
+All unpaid student account balances will constitute a student loan for which students are responsible.
+Students may not obtain diplomas or participate in commencement exercises as long as they owe money or loan payments to Westmont.